Columbus Crew / Ticket Sales

 −$1K

-Less in ad spend versus prior year — more output, lower cost
+Less in ad spend

-The Columbus Crew needed to move beyond a campaign structure that was working against itself — short bursts that sacrificed continuity, reset the platform's learning, and relied on a narrow set of date/opponent/time creative assets that had limited appeal and staying power.
-By transitioning to an evergreen Meta framework, overhauling the creative suite, and keeping media live throughout the season, we built a more durable engine.
-The results speak for themselves: 84% more tickets sold, 133% more ticket revenue, and a 53% improvement in ROAS — all while spending $1,000 less than the prior year.
+The Columbus Crew needed to move beyond a campaign structure that was working against itself — short bursts that sacrificed continuity, reset the platform's learning, and relied on a narrow set of date/opponent/time creative assets with limited appeal and staying power.

 The Problem